cameronabrams/python-exercises/01/README.md

    7. Exit.

 This assignment _begins_ with both a datafile `data1` and a python program `seed.py` that does just this.
-In this assignment you will modify `seed.py` so that it additionally computes the standard deviation of the data.
+In this assignment you will modify `seed.py` so that it additionally computes the standard deviation of the data, and both the minimum and maximum values encountered in the data.

 ## Programming Concepts